Jvs34/gmod_predictedentities/README.md

 SHARED ENT.IsPredictedEnt

+SHARED ENT.ShowPickupNotice whether we should call HUDItemPickedUp clientside with this item class

 SERVER ENT.DropOnDeath whether to drop this entity on player's death

 SHARED ENT.AttachesToPlayer we attach to a player, use ENT.AttachmentInfo for the positions